thiagoald/copy-move-forgery-detection-mlbp/README.md

 ## Setup

-Any dataset containing images produced by copy-move forgery should do (with minimal adaptations).
 To replicate the results, you can download the same dataset used by [this paper](http://www.diid.unipa.it/cvip/pdf/ArdizzoneBrunoMazzola.pdf).
+The files are available [here](http://www.diid.unipa.it/cvip/?page_id=48#CMFD) for download and should be extracted to the root directory of the repository.
+The tests were made using only the `Dataset 0` folder (the other folders may be deleted).

 ## Run